glennlaursen/vdm-plantuml-plugin/README.md

 | map (set of nat \| char) to (bool * bool)| 3 | map set... to * |
 | map set of (nat \| char) to [nat]| | map set... to [...] |

-## Non bi-directional mapping: UML2VDM
-This section describes cases where information is lost when translating from PlantUML to VDM.

-in keyword
-type signifiers are optional
-no vissibility on associations

 ## Vdm-PlantUML Cheatsheet